 - Reappropriates \$339,000 Motor Vehicle Account (MVA) funding for the working drawings phase of the Sawtooth Ridge site of the CHP Enhanced Radio System (CHPERS) Phase 1 Replace Towers and Vaults project.
-The working drawing phase has been delayed due to challenges in acquiring the site. - Includes a permanent budget augmentation of \$4 million in reimbursement authority to provide traffic control and management services to the California Department of Transportation (Caltrans) Maintenance Zone Enhanced Enforcement Program (MAZEEP). - Includes a one-time augmentation of \$2.271 million in 2021-22, and \$2.223 million in 2022-23, to address cost increases associated with services provided by the California Governor's Office of Emergency Services, Public Safety Communications related to the Dispatch Radio Console Replacement Project approved in 2018-19. - Includes a permanent increase of \$3.5 million for the ongoing licensing and subscription of the Department's Records Management System (RMS). - Adopts \$8.604 million permanent augmentation from the Motor Vehicle Account to replace portable radios and accessories that have exceeded the life expectancy, are out of warranty, and unserviceable. - Includes \$14.2 million for the ongoing maintenance and operation of the Wireless In-Car Camera System, including ongoing funding for 12 previously approved positions.
+The working drawing phase has been delayed due to challenges in acquiring the site. - Includes a permanent budget augmentation of \$4 million in reimbursement authority to provide traffic control and management services to the California Department of Transportation (Caltrans) Maintenance Zone Enhanced Enforcement Program (MAZEEP). - Includes a one-time augmentation of \$2.271 million in 2021-22 and \$2.223 million in 2022-23 to address cost increases associated with services provided by the California Governor's Office of Emergency Services, Public Safety Communications related to the Dispatch Radio Console Replacement Project approved in 2018-19. - Includes a permanent increase of \$3.5 million for the ongoing licensing and subscription of the Department's Records Management System (RMS). - Adopts \$8.604 million permanent augmentation from the Motor Vehicle Account to replace portable radios and accessories that have exceeded the life expectancy, are out of warranty, and unserviceable. - Includes \$14.2 million for the ongoing maintenance and operation of the Wireless In-Car Camera System, including ongoing funding for 12 previously approved positions. - Provides \$54,285,000 from the General Fund for the design-build phase of the Baldwin Park Area Office Replacement. - Includes \$1,463,000 from the General Fund for the acquisition phase of the Gold Run Area Office Replacement.

-- Provides \$54,285,000 (General Fund) for the design-build phase of the Baldwin Park Area Office Replacement. - Includes \$1,463,000 (General Fund) for the acquisition phase of the Gold Run Area Office Replacement. - Includes \$1,593,000 (General Fund) (\$1,167,000 for the acquisition phase and \$426,000 for the performance criteria phase) for the Humboldt Area Office Replacement project. - Provides a reversion of \$1,819,000 and a new appropriation of \$2,635,000 from the Motor Vehicle Account for the construction phase of the Keller Peak Tower Replacement project. - Provides \$43,934,000 (General Fund) for the design-build phase of the Quincy Area Office Replacement.
-The existing facility no longer meets the CHP's programmatic requirements, nor the seismic criteria required for state-owned buildings. - Adopts \$53,522,000 (General Fund) for the design-build phase of the Santa Fe Springs Area Office Replacement. - Includes \$10,000,000 budget augmentation in 2021-22 (General Fund) to complete a prioritized subset of the CHP's deferred maintenance project list. - Includes provisional language to allow the augmentation of the CHP's budget by up to \$1,442,000 to fund one Associate Governmental Program Analyst position and the costs related to the installation and operation of the Department of General Services telematics system.
+- Includes \$1,593,000 from the General Fund (\$1,167,000 for the acquisition phase and \$426,000 for the performance criteria phase) for the Humboldt Area Office Replacement project. - Provides a reversion of \$1,819,000 and a new appropriation of \$2,635,000 from the Motor Vehicle Account for the construction phase of the Keller Peak Tower Replacement project. - Provides \$43,934,000 from the General Fund for the design-build phase of the Quincy Area Office Replacement.
+The existing facility no longer meets the CHP's programmatic requirements, nor the seismic criteria required for state-owned buildings. - Adopts \$53,522,000 from the General Fund for the design-build phase of the Santa Fe Springs Area Office Replacement. - Includes \$10,000,000 budget augmentation in Fiscal Year 2021/22 from the General Fund to complete a prioritized subset of the CHP's deferred maintenance project list. - Includes provisional language to allow the augmentation of the CHP's budget by up to \$1,442,000 to fund one Associate Governmental Program Analyst position and the costs related to the installation and operation of the Department of General Services telematics system.